Unity-Technologies/Graphics/Packages/com.unity.render-pipelines.universal/Documentation~/renderer-features/scriptable-renderer-features/apply-scriptable-feature-to-specific-camera.md

 ## Prerequisites

 This guide assumes that you already have a complete Scriptable Renderer Feature to work with.
-If you do not, refer to [How to Create a Custom Renderer Feature](../create-custom-renderer-feature.md).
+If you do not, refer to [Example of a complete Scriptable Renderer Feature](../how-to-fullscreen-blit.md).

 ## <a name="scriptable-renderer-feature-game-camera"></a>Apply Scriptable Renderer Feature to Game Cameras